The Podcaster's Guide to a Visible Voice

 Details

 How do you, as a podcaster, make an emotional connection with your listeners to create a place where they feel like they belong?
-This podcast about podcasting for underrepresented podcasters doing good in the world, who want to build a community of belonging.
+This podcast about how to podcast for underrepresented podcasters doing good in the world, who want to build a community of belonging.
 You'll discover what it takes to be a powerful podcaster and support your listeners to feel like they belong.
 Go on your podcasting journey to reclaim and redefine what a successful podcast means to you, by thriving on your own terms, with Mary Chan as your host.
 As a Voice-Over Artist and former radio producer for almost 20 years, she'll share with you what she's learned from creating, recording, and editing, hundreds of thousands of voices; from newbie clients who had to read their very first script to seasoned professionals voicing the very same commercials you hear on the radio and TV.
 They all have one thing in common with you – they made an emotional connection to a listener, not by the words they use, but by how they use their voice.
 Now as a Podcast Strategist and founder of Organized Sound Productions, you'll gain the insights to keep you podcasting and have fun while you're at it!
 How do you want your listener to feel?
 Learn all the secrets at http://www.visiblevoicepodcast.com and to work with Mary, check out https://www.organizedsound.ca.

 Recent Episodes